NatalieTapias/natalie-notes/commands.md

   </li>
 </ol>

 <footer>
-thanks to [mahen-github](https://github.com/mahen-github) for the help starting this and encouragemenet to track what I am learning on the job
+reference: [mahen-github](https://github.com/mahen-github) for the help starting this and encouragemenet to track what I am learning on the job
 </footer>